melittleman/RedisKit/README.md

 # RedisKit
 > A .NET Standard 2.1 helper library for common Redis client functionality.
 This project is very much still a work in progress.

-This package aims to build upon [NRedisStack](https://github.com/redis/NRedisStack) and provide all the functionality needed to get up and running with a new project utilizing Redis as fast as possible.
+This package aims to build upon [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) and [NRedisStack](https://github.com/redis/NRedisStack) in order to provide all the functionality needed to get up and running with a new project utilizing Redis as fast as possible.

 With **RedisKit** you can add multiple named Redis connections within the Dependency Injection container _(beneficial in hybrid environments where Redis server setups could be different e.g. persistent vs non-persistent)_, then configure each of these connections with features such as .NET Data Protection keys persistence, an `ITicketStore` implementation to store large Claims Principals from your application's authentication cookies _(very useful within Blazor Server applications where no HTTP Context is available)_, individual health checks to each Redis server, message consumer and producer implementations to make working with Redis Streams more simple as well as many other helpful methods and extensions for working with the [RedisJSON](https://redis.io/docs/data-types/json) and [RediSearch](https://github.com/RediSearch/RediSearch) modules.

 [![Build & Test](https://github.com/melittleman/RedisKit/actions/workflows/build-test.yml/badge.svg)](https://github.com/melittleman/RedisKit/actions/workflows/build-test.yml)